 On January 23, 2024, the Company issued a non-convertible debenture (the "Altos Debenture") in the principal sum of \$5.0 million, in connection with a Subscription Agreement, to Altos Ventures, a stockholder of the Company and related party ("Altos").
-The Altos Debenture has an interest rate of 4.0% per annum, and the principal and accrued interest was to be payable in full upon the earlier of (i) the closing under the Subscription Agreement and (ii) June 30, 2024.
-Additionally, the \$5.0 million subscription amount under the Subscription Agreement shall be increased by the amount of interest payable under the Altos Debenture.
+The Altos Debenture was originally payable in full upon the earlier of (i) the closing under the Subscription Agreement and (ii) June 30, 2024.
 On April 24, 2024, the Altos Debenture was amended to extend the maturity date to the earlier of (i) the closing under the Subscription Agreement and (ii) October 31, 2024 (the "Altos Amendment").